GMashayekhi/ManifoldEM_Matlab/README.md

 1. Dashti, A. et al. Trajectories of the ribosome as a Brownian nanomachine.
 Proc Natl Acad Sci U S A 111, 17492-7 (2014).
 2. Dashti, A. & Mashayekhi, G. et al. Retrieving Functional Pathways of Biomolecules from Single-particle Snapshots.
-Nature Communication, (2020).
-(Under review)
+Nature Communication, (2020). (accepted)

 If ManifoldEM is useful in your work, please cite the papers 1 & 2.